fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 ...
 ```

-This request probably creates a PipelineRun resource so lets find out what that means.
+Judging by its request line, this request likely creates a PipelineRun resource so let's explore what that could mean.

-Because the path starts with `/apis/` we know we are dealing with a [named api group](https://kubernetes.io/docs/reference/using-api/#api-groups).
-As `tekton.dev` ist not a built-in group we are dealing with either an aggregated api server or, more commonly a custom resource definition (CRD).
-We can find the CRD in the pipelines repo:
+Because the path starts with `/apis/` we know we are dealing with a [named API group](https://kubernetes.io/docs/reference/using-api/#api-groups).
+As `tekton.dev` ist not a built-in group we are dealing with either an [aggregated API server](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/) or, more commonly a [custom resource definition (CRD)](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).
+We can find the CRD in the [pipeline repo](https://github.com/tektoncd/pipeline/blob/main/config/300-crds/300-pipelinerun.yaml):

 ```yaml
 apiVersion: apiextensions.k8s.io/v1